1843 and 1846 massacres in Hakkari: Death of Malik Ismail

-A crucial event in the conflict was when Bedr Khan Beg's forces captured Malik Ismael.
+A crucial event in the conflict was when Bedir Khan Beg's forces captured Malik Ismael.
 As Ismael lay severely wounded, he defiantly declared, "This arm has taken the lives of nearly twenty Kurds; and, had God spared me, as many more would have fallen by it!"
 Soon after, Bedr Khan Beg ordered his men to execute Ismael by beheading him and throwing his body into the river.

 Ismael's wife and many Assyrians were taken prisoner.
 However, a few managed to escape by crossing the Upper Zab river and to avoid being chased, they destroyed the Lezan bridge behind them on the orders of Mar Shimun.

 1846 massacre

-Another massacre was inflicted by Bedir Khan in 1846, Even against those Assyrians who joined him in his first campaign of massacres in 1843.
-Bedir Kan killed 7,000 Assyrians just in Botan.
+Another massacre was inflicted by Bedir Khan in 1846, even against those Assyrians who joined him in his first campaign of massacres in 1843.
+Bedir Khan killed 7,000 Assyrians just in Botan.
 This massacre received international attention through western press; it also woke European politicians and public opinion to the plight of Christians.
 This led the European countries to pressure the Porte to intervene and stop the massacres.